Towards Compositional Adversarial Robustness: Generalizing Adversarial Training to Composite Semantic Perturbations: Methodologies (CAA GAT)

 In CAA, we optimize not only the power of each attack component in $\Omega$, but also the attack order applied to the image $x$.
 That is, consider $\mathcal{I}_n=\{i\}_{i=1}^{n}$, we can use an assignment function $\pi_{i}: \mathcal{I}_n\to\mathcal{I}_n$ to determine the attack order to be used under the $i$-th schedule.
-As shown in Fig.~\ref{fig:caa_implementation}, after $i$-th scheduling, a composite adversarial example $x_\text{c-adv}$ can be formulated as:
+As shown in Fig. \ref{fig:caa_implementation}, after $i$-th scheduling, a composite adversarial example $x_\text{c-adv}$ can be formulated as: Noted that input $x$ would be perturbed in the order of: $A_{\pi_{i}(1)} \to A_{\pi_{i}(2)} \to \cdots \to A_{\pi_{i}(n)}$.
+For each attack operation $A_{k} \in \Omega$, an input $x$ would be transformed to a perturbed sample with a specific perturbation level $\delta_{k}$, where $\delta_{k}\in\epsilon_{k}$ would be optimized via projected gradient descent, maximizing the classification error (e.g., cross-entropy loss $\mathcal{L}$).
+Therefore, the operation of $A_k(x;\delta_k)$ could be expressed as optimizing $\delta_k$, that is: where $y$ is the ground-truth label of $x$.
+We named it component-wise PGD (Comp-PGD) and will explain more details in Sec. \ref{subsec:comp_pgd}.